 We began operations in 1997 and commercialized our first product line of wireless point-of-sale ("WPOS") terminals in April 2003.
 With the use of cellular phones, these terminals allow merchants to accept payments anywhere, anytime.
 However, our WPOS terminals were discontinued due to changes in cellular phone regulations and limited acceptance in the marketplace.
 In October 2004, through the acquisition of the business and certain assets of IP Mental Inc., we entered the VoIP business.
 On November 15, 2006, we acquired Taiwan Halee International Co.
 Ltd. ("HTT"), a Taiwan-based leading designer, manufacturer and distributor of telecommunications equipment, including specialized VoIP-compatible phone systems.
-These acquisitions were intended to enable us to remain competitive in the VoIP marketplace by engaging in the design, development, manufacturing and sale of telecommunications equipment, including VoIP compatible telephone systems and multi-line cordless telephone systems.
+These acquisitions were intended to enable us to remain competitive in the VoIP marketplace by engaging in the design, development, manufacturing and sale of telecommunications equipment, including VoIP compatible telephone systems and multiline cordless telephone systems.

 Effective July 16, 2012, we acquired all outstanding securities of Vegfab Agricultural Technology Co.
 Ltd. ("Vegfab"), a Taiwanese corporation, With the acquisition of Vegfab we entered the business of manufacturing agricultural equipment used to grow a large variety of vegetables and fruit using simulated sunlight from LED lamps in a proprietary hydroponic system.
 Vegfab's product line includes systems for commercial production and a home growing system which allows families to grow safe and clean fruit and vegetables in their own homes.
 Vegfab has since become engaged in the operation of a plant factory in Taiwan for the production of pesticide-free vegetables.
+Due to recurring losses from operations and in order to conserve operating resources, effective February 15, 2015, our management has permanently idled Vegfab's plant factory.
+We aim to establish a smaller vegetable factory (with production of approximately 300-400kg per day) for demonstration purposes, although no definitive arrangements or plans have been made in this regard.